Maya Angelou – Love Liberates

 I can remember the way the sun fell on the slats of the wooden seats.
 I sat there and I thought about her and I thought suppose shes right… shes intelligent and she said shes too mean to lie, so, suppose I am gonna be somebody!

-So in her last days, “Now, I understand that some people need permission to go as I understand it, you maybe have done what god put you here to do.
+So in her last days, I said “Now, I understand that some people need permission to go.
+As I understand it you may have done what god put you here to do.
 You were a great worker.
-You must of been a great lover cause a lot of men and if I’m not wrong maybe a couple of women risked their life to love you.”
+You must of been a great lover, cause a lot of men and if I’m not wrong maybe a couple of women risked their life to love you.”

-“You were a mother of small children but you were great, great mother of young adults and if you need permission to go I liberate you.”
+“You were a piss-poor mother of small children but you were a great, great mother of young adults, and if you need permission to go I liberate you.”

 I went back to my house and something said go back!
 I was in my pyjamas.
 I jumped in my car and went.
 The nurse said “Shes just gone”.